intermine/im-docs/docs/database/database-building/primary-keys.rst

 	Gene.key_primaryidentifier = primaryIdentifier
 	Gene.key_secondaryidentifier = secondaryIdentifier

-It is better to use common names for identical keys between sources as this will help avoid duplicating database indexes.
+Use common names for identical keys between sources as this will help avoid duplicating database indexes.
+Postgres uses the key names to create indexes.

 Each key should list one or more fields that can be a combination of `attributes` of the class specified or `references` to other classes - in which case there should be a key defined for the referenced class as well.